hyunminch/redesigned-winner/Readme.md

 The prototype of our application (named temporarily as VideoShare) is located in the prototype folder of this repository.
 The application prototype is made with [mockplus](https://www.mockplus.com/).

-Inside the prototype folder, the original mockplus file `VideoShare_prototype.mp`, and a `VideoShare_prototype` directoyr which contains the `html` rendered contents based on the `.mp` file.
+Inside the prototype folder, there are the original mockplus file `VideoShare_prototype.mp`, and the `VideoShare_prototype` folder which contains the `html` rendered contents based on the `.mp` file.

 The file structure looks like this: